subhei999/trt-aimbot/README.md

 2. **Image Labeling** - Opens the simple labeler to annotate your images
 3. **Dataset Preparation** - Splits the dataset and creates YAML configuration
 4. **Model Training** - Trains the YOLOv8 model on your dataset
+5. **Model Conversion** - Converts the trained model to a TensorRT engine

 ### Individual Steps